mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 ### <a name="instant"></a>Instant Payment Flow

 The sequence diagram below shows a sunshine scenario for an instant payment flow.
 First, a user checks in on a PoS without an active payment in-progress.
 Then the merchant *initiates* a new instant payment on that PoS that is immediately ready for user approval and a payment request is immediately sent to the users app for approval.
 At this point the state of the payment is *IssuedToUser*.
-Once the user accepts the payment request and the payment amount has been reserved, MobilePay automatically initiates capture and the payment state changes to *Captured* and a receipt is shown in the users app.
+Once the user accepts the payment request and the payment amount has been reserved, MobilePay automatically initiates capture and the payment state changes to *Captured* and a receipt is shown in the user's app.

 [![](assets/images/InstantFlow.png)](assets/images/InstantFlow.png)